buckley-w-david/discord-interactions-flask/docs/source/usage/quickstart.rst

     discord.init_app(app)

-Finally, call :meth:`flask_discord_interactions.discord.Discord.init_app` to attach the "/discord/interactions" endpoint to your app, and submit your commands to Discord.
+Finally, call :meth:`discord_interactions_flask.discord.Discord.init_app` to attach the "/discord/interactions" endpoint to your app, and submit your commands to Discord.